 Parents usually know their child better than anyone else.
 If you have any concerns about your child’s development, it is a good idea to get them checked out early.

 Your child’s personal health record (the Blue Book) has some useful checklists for development at different ages.
 Use this as a guide and you have concerns, you can talk to your early childhood nurse or your family doctor.

 Your nurse or doctor may recommend testing your child’s vision and hearing, or referral to a specialist for developmental assessment and advice.
 They may also recommend your child starts therapy or intervention, for example:

 - occupational therapy

-- Your local Early Childhood Health Centre, www.health.nsw.gov.au or associated Parent Support Team, which is run by early childhood nurses and can offer advice and support to families with children under the age of 5 years.
+- Your local Early Childhood Health Centre www.health.nsw.gov.au or associated Parent Support Team, which is run by Child and Family Health nurses and can offer advice and support to families with children under the age of 5 years.